WesCoomber/compilersProjecto/README.md

 * `A423`: Dead code after a conditional statement that is indirectly given a constant value
 * `A200`: Redundant or superfluous constant assignment within a loop

+## Describe the structure of the directory

+base dir of the project is /codingtools/ our plug-in is in the /codingtools/flake8-Smart/flake8_Smart.py our results are in the /codingtools/our_stuff.log file

 ## Instructions on reproducing our results.
 =======